Home > Cruises > Arctic Cruises > Baffin Bay Secrets

 Arrives: 08:00 Departs: 23:30

-Disko Bay is scattered with countless icebergs produced by the Ilulissat Icefjord, a UNESCO World Heritage Site.
+To the east of Baffin Bay, discover Disko Bay, scattered with countless icebergs produced by the Ilulissat Icefjord, a UNESCO World Heritage Site.
 From your ship, admire the majestic ballet of these ice giants as they slowly drift across the dark waters.
 This site is a natural marvel of Greenland, and is also renowned as an observation point for the region’s many humpback whales.
+The encounters with wild fauna and stunning landscapes in the heart of this spectacular and fragile nature will be pure moments of wonder for you.

 Arrives: 07:00 Departs: 13:00